ALL STAR GAME: 1966 ARTIFICIAL TURF: 1970 - 1995

 In both 1987 and 1988, Busch Stadium's capacity was raised by a few hundred.
 Part of that was accomplished by putting an extra row of seats in certain parts of the lateral aisles in the upper deck.
 (See the 1987 photo below.)
 Otherwise, very little changed in Busch Stadium II until 1996, when a major renovation began.
 With no prospect that Busch Stadium might become a multi-sport venue again, work began on transforming it into a baseball-only facility.
 Real grass was planted in 1996, and a grassy slope was planted in center field, flanked by new bleachers with actual bench seats.
 In addition, a new family pavilion and a picnic area called "Homer's Landing" were built behind the new bullpens (which were moved from foul territory to right- and left-center fields), and the formerly curved fence was made straight in front of the bullpens, reducing the power alley distance slightly.
 (The bullpen in right field was not completed until 1997, so the visiting team used the bullpen in foul territory.
 For 1996, the distance to right center field remained what it had been, 375 feet.)
 Finally, four rows of seats were added to the front of the lower decks (no longer "swivelable"), and the portions near the foul poles were rebuilt with the rows of seats angled toward the infield.
 In 1997 the rarely-occupied rear portion of the outfield upper deck was closed off by the installation of a huge hand-operated scoreboard, video screens, and a row of banners displaying the team's many past triumphs and star players.
 This reduced the capacity from about 56,000 to about 50,000.
 (About that time, the Cardinals began including 1,500 standing-room-only in its capacity figures.)
-In 2001 or so, a small balcony was built in front of the "loge" level on either side of the foul poles, overhanging the field by a few feet.
+In 2000 or so, an extra row of seats was built in front of the "loge" level on either side of the foul poles, overhanging the field by about three feet like a small balcony.
 In its last few years with lush green grass, Busch Stadium gleamed like it was new, even though it was one of the last of the "doughnut" stadiums.